 You will receive 3 pounds of Anthony’s buckwheat flour.
 Each batch of the USDA Certified Organic Buckwheat Flour is tested and verified as being gluten-free.
 These finely ground raw buckwheat groats are grown and packed in the USA.

-This Bouchard Family Farms buckwheat flour is kosher, gluten-free with not additives or preservatives.
-It is high in complex carbohydrates, iron, calcium, fiber and protein.
-There is no chance of cross contamination with wheat, rye, or barley because it is not grown on the farm.
+This Bouchard Family Farms buckwheat flour is kosher, gluten-free with no additives or preservatives.
+It is high in complex carbohydrates, iron, calcium, fiber, and protein.
+There is no chance of cross-contamination with wheat, rye, or barley because it is not grown on the farm.